-EN320 (3) ETHNIC AMERICAN LITERATURE SP
+ETHNIC AMERICAN LITERATURE

 This course is a survey of representative minority authors in the United States whose achievements require a redefinition of American literary history.
 Each semester the literature of one ethnic group is studied: Native-American, African-American, Hispanic American, Asian American.
 With different subject matter, this course may be taken more than once.
-Prerequisite: EN111
+Prerequisite: EN111 develop appreciation.
+Prerequisite: EN210 or other 200level literature course.

-EN321 (3) ANALYSIS AND INTERPRETATION
+(3) ANALYSIS AND INTERPRETATION SP/Odd Years OF POETRY

-OF POETRY SP/Odd Years

 This course is a study of poetry as an art form.
-Consideration of the technical aspects of form is used to develop appreciation.
-Prerequisite: EN210 or other 200-level literature course.
+Consideration of the technical aspects of form is used to

-EN323/WG233 LITERATURE BY WOMEN F
+EN323/WG233 LITERATURE BY WOMEN

 This course explores representative works of literature by women from antiquity to the present, covering the novel, short story, poetry and such non-fiction as essays, journals, and diaries.
 Students acquire an overview of various forms used by women writers to express religious, political, social and philosophical concerns.
 They also are introduced to a growing body of feminist literary theory.
 This course allows students to derive an understanding of the sociohistorical place of literature by women.
-Prerequisite: EN111, EN210 or instructor's consent.
+Prerequisite: EN111, EN210.

-EN/AN333 (3) LITERATURE OF GUAM,

-MICRONESIA, THE PACIFIC F/Even Years
+EN/AN333 LITERATURE OF GUAM, MICRONESIA, THE PACIFIC

-This is a survey of myths, legends, folktales, historical accounts and literary works of the literature of Guam and Micronesia and other island cultures in the context of Pacific literature.
+F/Even Years This is a survey of myths, legends, folktales, historical accounts and literary works of the literature of Guam and Micronesia and other island cultures in the context of Pacific literature.
 Students receive an overview of Pacific literature and a survey of available materials suitable for instruction in the Guam public schools.
 Students are encouraged to adapt legends and other materials in creative writing exercises.
-Prerequisite: EN111 or instructor's consent.
+Prerequisite: EN111.